Sumandora/FrameworkCS2/README.md

 git commit -a # Make a commit with all changed files.
 You may have to set the 'EDITOR' variable, because you have to write a commit message.
 Please write a small and compact message explaining what you have done. git push
 ```
-You should have pushed your changes to your fork
+You should have pushed your changes to your fork.
-If you want to propose the changes in the mainline release,
-you can open a pull request on GitHub
+If you want to propose the changes in the mainline release, you can open a pull request on GitHub.